gnachman/iterm2-website/source/_includes/3.3/documentation-preferences-appearance.md

 If selected, window titles include the window number.
 You can navigate to a window by pressing cmd-opt-N where N is the window number.
 You can also change which modifiers are used in **Preferences > Keys**.

 #### Show border around window
 If selected, a 1-pixel border will be shown around the edges of terminal windows.
+On macOS 10.14, window borders are only drawn for windows with some transparency.
+Opaque windows get a border drawn by the OS.

 #### Hide scrollbars
 If selected, scrollbars will be hidden in terminal windows.